 Can private lenders handle defaults in-house without a professional servicer?

-Technically yes — but the cost is rarely justified at scale.
-In-house default management requires compliance expertise across FDCPA, state foreclosure law, and (for qualifying consumer loans) Dodd-Frank servicing rules.
+In-house default management is possible, but the cost is rarely justified at scale.
+Default management requires compliance expertise across FDCPA, state foreclosure law, and Dodd-Frank servicing rules for qualifying consumer loans.
 Staff without that specialization produce delays, documentation gaps, and compliance errors that cost more to fix than professional servicing would have cost from the start.

 What compliance laws apply when a private mortgage goes into default?

 The primary federal frameworks are the Fair Debt Collection Practices Act (FDCPA), RESPA (for qualifying loans), and Dodd-Frank loss mitigation rules for consumer mortgages.
-State-level requirements govern notice periods, cure rights, reinstatement windows, and foreclosure procedures — and they vary significantly.
+State-level requirements govern notice periods, cure rights, reinstatement windows, and foreclosure procedures — and they vary significantly by jurisdiction.
 Consult a qualified attorney before initiating any default action; state rules change and general guidance does not substitute for jurisdiction-specific legal review.

 How does a bad default process hurt my ability to sell notes later?